Surrey County Cricket Club: Grounds

 Since their formation, Surrey have played the overwhelming majority of their home matches at The Oval.
 The stadium currently holds 25,500 people and is the third largest cricket ground in England, after Lord's and Edgbaston.
 The Oval was first leased by the club in 1845 from the Duchy of Cornwall and it remains so to this day.

 The Oval is a long-standing and frequent Test match venue for the England cricket team, traditionally hosting the last Test match of each English summer, in late August or early September.

 Surrey play some matches each year at Woodbridge Road, Guildford, which holds 4,500 spectators.
 This is known as an 'out-ground' and currently hosts one County Championship match and one List A match each season.
 All other home matches are played at The Oval.

 Surrey have played home matches at fourteen different out-grounds in total.
 The Oval hosted all but two Surrey home matches between 1846 and 1938.
-The following table gives details of every venue at which Surrey have hosted first-class, List A or Twenty20 cricket matches:
+The following table gives details of every venue at which Surrey have hosted men's first-class, List A or Twenty20 cricket matches: